 You said: We listened when my sister and I were kids.
 I don’t remember who was reading it but I loved her calm voice and all the magnificent descriptions of the Alps, cheese, snow, flowers, white bread...

 – nmkcath on Instagram

 We said: When Heidi goes to live with her grandfather in the Alps, she quickly comes to love her life surrounded by nature.
 But when her strict aunt decides to send her away, Heidi is determined to return to her life with her grandfather.
 Read by Gemma Whelan of Game of Thrones fame, this is a lovely audiobook to enjoy with younger readers.

-War and Peace by Leo Tolstoy (1869)
+by Leo Tolstoy (1869) War and Peace

 You said: War and Peace makes you realise that everyone has their role in the world.
 Best thing you can do is to do what you like and be non-judgmental towards others.

 We said: Often cited as one of the greatest novels ever written, Tolstoy's masterpiece explores social, moral and religious issues on a scale that had never previously been attempted in fiction.
 This landmark BBC radio adaptation brings together an all-star cast including Paterson Joseph, Lesley Manville, the late John Hurt and more as they narrate this epic story over 10 hours of blissful audio.

 by Tara Westover (2018) Educated

 You said: Tara Westover's memoir Educated is simple, clear and honest while taking us through the complex emotions of the book that included, patriarchy, emotion violence and a dysfunctional family.